jeanenchanted/focus/README.md

 # focus
 A new way to harness learning.

 A DBD.js Discord Bot made specifically for my Discord Server.
-It's made to keep me and my friends productive
+It's made to keep me and my friends productive and the server a fun place.

 ## About the Bot